cksdml1014/chanisong/_pages/publications.md

 ### Future Directions & Zoom Meetings

 Due to the sensitive nature of my ongoing research projects, I am available for private discussions via **Zoom meetings** to provide more detailed information.
 During these meetings, I can share additional research materials and synthesized videos that are under NDA.
-It is recommended that these meetings be recorded for reference when I introduce my research processes and results.
+It is recommended that I record these meetings for my personal reference when introducing my research processes and results.
 Please feel free to contact me to schedule a discussion.